 You Are There 1915: Madam C.J.
 Walker, Empowering Women will debut Sept.
 21 and remain open until Jan.
 23, 2021, at the History Center, located at 450 W. Ohio St. in downtown Indianapolis.
 Onsite parking is available on a first-come, first-served basis.
 More information about the exhibit, and other IHS offerings, is available at www.indianahistory.org.

 You Are There 1915: Madam C.J.
 Walker, Empowering Women is presented by The Madam C.J.
-Walker Institute, with support from Marianne Williams Tobias, with contributing support from Nancy Ayres, Christel DeHaan Family Foundation, IUPUI and YMCA of Greater Indianapolis; exhibit support from Alpha Home Foundation, Inc., Bob and Terry Bowen, Indiana Iconic Cluster of The Links, Inc., NCAA, RCR Technology Corporation and USA Track & Field; digital marketing support from Bedel Financial; program support from A’Lelia Bundles and Junior League of Indianapolis.
+Walker Institute, with support from Marianne Williams Tobias; contributing support from Nancy Ayres, Christel DeHaan Family Foundation, IUPUI and YMCA of Greater Indianapolis; exhibit support from Alpha Home Foundation, Inc., Bob and Terry Bowen, Indiana Iconic Cluster of The Links, Inc., NCAA, RCR Technology Corporation and USA Track & Field; digital marketing support from Bedel Financial; program support from A’Lelia Bundles and Junior League of Indianapolis.
 Museum theater is presented by Nicholas H. Noyes, Jr., Memorial Foundation, Inc., Ruth Lilly Philanthropic Foundation, and Ted and Deborah Lilly, with support from Arts Council of Indianapolis and the City of Indianapolis.
 This project is made possible by the Indiana Arts Commission and the National Endowment for the Arts, a federal agency.

 About the Indiana Historical Society